-By 1946, only one fifth of the 100,000 blacks who had applied for educational benefits had been registered in college.
+By 1946, only one-fifth of the 100,000 Blacks who had applied for educational benefits had been registered in college.
 Furthermore, historically black colleges and universities (HBCUs) came under increased pressure as rising enrollments and strained resources forced them to turn away an estimated 20,000 veterans.
 Financially, HBCUs were already the poorest American colleges.
 HBCU resources were stretched even thinner when veterans’ demands necessitated an expansion in the curriculum beyond the traditional "preach and teach" course of study.
-Though blacks encountered many obstacles in their pursuit of G.I. benefits, the bill greatly expanded the population of African Americans attending college and graduate school.
+Though Blacks encountered many obstacles in their pursuit of G.I. benefits, the bill greatly expanded the population of Blacks attending college and graduate school.
 In 1940, enrollment at Black colleges was 1.08% of total U.S. college enrollment.
 By 1950 it had increased to 3.6%.

 Additionally, the bill led to the passage of the Lanham Act of 1946, which provided for federal funding for the improvement and expansion of HBCUs.
 However, these gains were limited almost exclusively to Northern states, and the educational and economic gap between white and black nationally widened under the effects of the G.I.
 Bill.
 With 79 percent of the black population living in southern states, educational gains were limited to a small part of African America.